-Conclusion
+9 Conclusion

-This paper presents a new implementation of branch-and-cutand-price for multi-agent path finding named BCP2-MAPF.
-Its main novelties are a low-level search that breaks time symmetries using a graph based on time intervals, corridor reasoning techniques borrowed from CBSH2-RTC and a hybrid best-first depth-first search that balances improving both the lower and upper bounds.
+This paper presents an alternative implementation of branch-and-cut-and-price for multi-agent path finding named BCP2-MAPF.
+Its main novelties include the use of time intervals in the low-level search to break time symmetries, the inclusion of corridor reasoning techniques borrowed from CBSH2-RTC and a hybrid best-first depth-first search that balances improving both the lower and upper bounds.
 The implementation, consisting of more than 22000 lines of code, is engineered from scratch and underwent substantial tuning for high performance.

-Experimental results on 2640 instances across 16 maps indicate that BCP2-MAPF far exceeds the capabilities of other state-of-the-art solvers, including the reference implementation BCP-MAPF and the competing CBSH2-RTC and Lazy CBS techniques.
+Experimental results on 2640 instances indicate that BCP2-MAPF performs remarkably well across 16 maps.
+It displays considerably shorter overall solve times, far exceeding the capabilities of the reference implementation BCP-MAPF and the competing CBSH2-RTC and Lazy CBS techniques.
 BCP2-MAPF is 3.3, 10.6 and 11.7 times faster than BCP-MAPF, Lazy CBS and CBSH2-RTC respectively on the subset of instances solved by all methods.
 It dominates CBSH-RTC and BCP-MAPF except for a few instances.
 It also outperforms Lazy CBS on all maps except the larger (but still small) empty square and the warehouse with corridors of width 2.

-Of the three scientific contributions, the low-level search has the greatest impact on its performance, allowing it to solve many more instances of the larger game maps brc202d and orz900d.
-The other advances achieve a more modest result but still enable several more instances to be solved.
+The low-level search on time intervals is the greatest contributor to its performance, allowing it to solve many more instances of the larger game maps brc202d and orz900d.
+Exploiting corridor reasoning is essential to the maps where long, narrow corridors appear, such as the maze and warehouse with corridors of width 1.
+The new node selection strategy has a more modest impact but still enables several more instances to be solved.